telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 As vectors items have no key-name in JSON, we decided to use the singular word of the name of the vector (which is always in plural), i.e. an instance of **entities** is called **entity**.
 So, when the node `/entities/entity` is found (an item of the entities vector), the treat-function `entityId()` is called and it allocates room for an `EntityId` (`class EntityId` resides in the module `src/lib/ngsi/EntityId.h/cpp`) and pushes the `EntityId` pointer to the vector `reqDataP->qcr.res.entityIdVector`.

 The treat-function `entityId()` also sets `reqDataP->qcr.entityIdP` to reference this latest instance of `EntityId` so that consequent treat-functions can reach it.
 For example, `entityIdId()` needs it, to set the `id` field of the entity, which is all `entityIdId()` does.
-Pointers of this type are needed during the parse/extraction and is the reason for the ParseData structs (see `src/lib/ngsi/ParseData.h` - one "XxxData" struct per payload type, with an output class instance and these help pointers).
+Pointers of this type are needed during the parse/extraction and these pointers are the reason for the ParseData structs (see `src/lib/ngsi/ParseData.h` - one "XxxData" struct per payload type, with an output class instance and these help pointers).

 ### `ParseData* parseDataP`